 There’s not an easy as pie, 1–2–3 solution for web accessibility just yet.

-What you usually get is the ambiguous “more accessible” and “meets WCAG 2.0 AA” tags which sounds nice but then your eyes narrow and then you’re like, yeah, but will I really be accessible?
+When you search for accessible WP themes, what you’ll usually get is the ambiguous “more accessible” and “meets WCAG 2.0 AA” tags which both sound nice but then your eyes narrow and then you’re like, yeah, but will I really be accessible?

 What I Recommend

 If you’re a smaller business with a tighter budget, hire a good, earnest developer off Upwork or Freelancer or wherever (you’re looking at $15-$25/hr) and instruct them on exactly what you need done to your website.

 If you’re a larger operation, of course you can do the same, but you can usually save time and get the project done sooner (muy importante #lawsuits) and get a more skilled developer by paying more (in the $25-$75/hr) range.

 Of course, hiring a developer or agency who is versed in accessibility is preferable but you’ll end up shelling out more.

 Also, if you come at someone and just throw a general accessibility project at them, you’re going to pay more for the vagueness and ambiguity.